Gleyber Torres Player Props: Yankees vs. Blue Jays

 Gleyber Torres At The Plate

-- Torres is batting .238 with two doubles, a triple, two home runs and 16 walks.
+- Torres has two doubles, a triple, two home runs and 16 walks while batting .254.

-- Among qualifying hitters, he ranks 113th in batting average, while his on-base percentage ranks 32nd and he is 104th in slugging.
+- Among the qualified hitters, he ranks 96th in batting average, while his on-base percentage ranks 27th and he is 96th in slugging.

-- Torres has picked up a hit in 55.0% of his 20 games this year, with at least two hits in 15.0% of them.

-- He has hit a long ball in two of 20 games played this year, and in 2.5% of his plate appearances.
+- He has gone deep in two of 21 games played this season, and in 2.4% of his plate appearances.

-- Torres has driven home a run in four games this season (20.0%), including more than one RBI in 15.0% of his games.
+- Torres has picked up an RBI in 19.0% of his games this season, with two or more RBI in 14.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.